BerkayMehmetSert/BerkayMehmetSert.github.io/data/blog/aspect-ratio.md

 ![aspect-ratio](/static/images/posts/aspect-ratio.jpg)

+`aspect-ratio` is a custom property that can be used to define the aspect ratio of an element.
+It can be used on any element, but it’s most commonly used on images.
+It’s a CSS custom property that takes a ratio of two numbers, separated by a slash.
+The first number is the width, the second is the height.
+The ratio is calculated as the width divided by the height.

 Creates a responsive container with a specified aspect ratio.

 - Use a CSS custom property, `--aspect-ratio` to define the desired aspect ratio.